nitin293/apdcl/README.md

-# Question

 # Test program 1

-# Write one python to select any row or column from an .csv sheet and copy the row or column in another excel sheet
+Write one python to select any row or column from an .csv sheet and copy the row or column in another excel sheet